sandftae/devstack/README.md

 ---

-### Varnish
+### Varnish and Adobe Commerce Modes

 The Varnish service is always enabled to maintain architectural consistency.
-However, its behavior changes dynamically based on your application mode:
+However, its behavior changes dynamically based on your application mode.

 #### Developer Mode:
  - Varnish is `"silenced"`.
 The service remains active, but it passes all requests directly to the backend without caching data